Dealing with athlete stress and anxiety

 Additional stress from current pandemic

 The current Covid-19 pandemic has added considerably to stress and anxiety levels of athletes around the world.
-When surveyed in December 2019 and January 2020 by the world players union FIFPro, 11% of female footballers and 6% of male footballers surveyed symptoms consistent with depression.
-A more recent survey completed during the Covid-19 pandemic between March and April 2020 surveyed a larger group (1,134 male players and 468 female players) and found that the percentage of footballers reporting depression symptoms had doubled: 22% of female players and 13% of male players.
-The average contract length for a footballer is less than 2 years and many are living in foreign countries with limited family support.
+When surveyed in December 2019 and January 2020 by the world players union FIFPro, 11% of female footballers and 6% of male footballers surveyed had symptoms consistent with depression.
+A survey completed during the Covid-19 pandemic between March and April 2020 surveyed a larger group (1,134 male players and 468 female players) and found that the percentage of footballers reporting depression symptoms had doubled: 22% of female players and 13% of male players.
 Job uncertainty as well as health worries understandably have added to this.
-FIFPro warns that although women’s football has shown recent growth, it is particularly at risk as their leagues are less established and lower investment and salaries means its fragile state is exposed by the covid pandemic.

 As Roger Covin, Ph.D explains in How Stress Can Affect Athletic Performance: Listen Up, Tiger